 - Metadata viewer

-So you’ve seen how Foliate looks, how it works, and how its nifty features might help you get more from your desktop reading — but how do you install the dang thing?!
+You’ve seen how Foliate looks, how it works, and how its nifty crop of features can help you read like a pro from the Linux desktop reading — but how do you install it?!

 If you’re on Fedora, Linux Mint 19.x or any other Linux distribution that supports Flatpak apps out of the box you get to skip on over to the store page and smack the big “install” button on the listing page: